xiangp126/CrossLv/doc/aircrack.md

 ## aircrack-ng
-Use `aircrack-ng` utility and Kali Linux to crack WIFI password
+Use `aircrack-ng` utility and Kali Linux to crack WiFi password

 ### Sepup wireless card
 ```bash